awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-settings-attributes.md

 **Note**
 Alias values must be unique in a user pool\.
 If you configure an alias for an email address or phone number, the value that you provide can be in a verified state in only one account\.
 During sign\-up, if your user provides an email address or phone number as an alias value and another user has already used that alias value, registration succeeds\.
 However, when a user tries to confirm the account with this email \(or phone number\) and enters the valid code, Amazon Cognito returns an `AliasExistsException` error\.
 The error indicates to the user that an account with this email address \(or phone number\) already exists\.
 At this point, the user can abandon their attempt to create the new account and instead try to reset the password for the old account\.
 If the user continues to create the new account, your app must call the `ConfirmSignUp` API with the `forceAliasCreation` option\. `ConfirmSignUp` with `forceAliasCreation` moves the alias from the previous account to the newly created account, and marks the attribute unverified in the previous account\.

 Phone numbers and email addresses only become active aliases for a user after your user verifies the phone numbers and email addresses\.
-Therefore, we recommend that you choose automatic verification of email addresses and phone numbers if you use them as aliases\.
+We recommend that you choose automatic verification of email addresses and phone numbers if you use them as aliases\.

+Choose alias attributes to prevent `UsernameExistsException` errors for email address and phone number attributes when your users sign up\.

 Activate the `preferred_username` attribute so that your user can change the user name that they use to sign in while their `username` attribute value doesn't change\.
 If you want to set up this user experience, submit the new `username` value as a `preferred_username` and choose `preferred_username` as an alias\.
 Then users can sign in with the new value that they entered\.
 If you select `preferred_username` as an alias, your user can provide the value only when they confirm an account\.
 They can't provide the value during registration\.

-### Using aliases to simplify user sign\-up and sign\-in<a name="user-pool-settings-aliases-settings"></a>

-When you create a user pool, you can choose if you want your user to sign up with an email address or phone number as their user name\.

-**Note**
-After you create a user pool, you can't change this setting\.

-#### Option 1: User signs up with user name and signs in with user name or alias<a name="user-pool-settings-aliases-settings-option-1"></a>

-When the user signs up with a user name, you can choose if they can sign in with one or more of the following aliases:
+When the user signs up with a user name, you can choose if they can sign in with one or more of the following aliases\.
 + Verified email address
 + Verified phone number
 + Preferred user name